mn5mal/dorpbear-initramfs-ansible/README.md

+## Remotely Unlock an Encrypted Linux Server Using Dropbear

+This Ansible playbook enables remote unlocking of a LUKS-encrypted Linux server during the early boot (initramfs) stage using Dropbear SSH.

+**Tested on:**
+- Debian 11 (Bullseye)
+- Debian 12 (Bookworm)

 To allow SSH access during the initramfs stage, you must provide at least one SSH public key.<br />
 Dropbear will use this key for authentication before the root filesystem is mounted.<br />
 You should place your public ssh key in this section:<br />